 There are many reasons parties choose to mediate their dispute.
 While mediation in Fort Lauderdale can be beneficial to all sides at any stage of litigation, it is generally most helpful when attempted early in the dispute process.
 Some parties to contracts even agree to specific provisions that require the parties to submit their dispute to mediation in advance of filing a complaint.
 Failure to do so could result in a claim being stayed pending mediation.

 Mediation does not have to be an all-or-nothing type of exercise.
-Even if the parties are unsuccessful in reaching a final agreement to settle the case, mediation could help them focus on the specific issues in dispute and advance progress on initial settlement negotiations that may be reopened at a later date.
+Even if the parties are unsuccessful in reaching a final agreement to settle the case, it could help them focus on the specific issues in dispute and advance progress on initial settlement negotiations that may be reopened at a later date.

 Some of the key benefits of Florida mediation as opposed to litigating a claim in Broward County Court include: